 - Genetics.
 Remember the fact that your son or daughter inherits some of your physical characteristics through genes.
 This is where your understanding of dominant and resistive genes comes into play.
 If you are tall and your child has your dominant gene, then the logical conclusion is that he may also become tall.

 - Parenting.
 “Learning parenting strategies before having children, or at least when they are little – not when your children are teenagers – is the truly effective option.”
 That is according to Richard Zwolinski, LMHC.
 Therefore, keep in mind that way you treat your child affects his development.
 The love and care that he receives from you will help a lot for his growth.
 A recent study reveals that children who do not receive sufficient care from their parents tend to become more aloof.
 As such, they tend to have problems in the aspect of mental health.

 - Pregnancy.
 The period where you carried the child in your womb is also one of the factors that can affect his development.
 Some delays in the child growth may be traced back to the pregnancy of the mother.
 It could be that during this time, the mother has experienced stress, depression or other unhealthy emotions.
 The period of pregnancy is also very crucial in the health and nutrition of the baby.

 “Children meet developmental milestones when they are ready.
 There are ranges of what is considered appropriate and what may be considered delayed.”
 Francyne Zeltser, Psy.D. notes.
-If you are having some issues with child development, try to check the factors mentioned above and measure how these have affected your kid.
+If you notice your kid is a crying baby most of the time, this could be her/his expression of pain or could be having some issues with child development.
+Try to check the factors mentioned above and measure how these have affected your kid.